Capitalmind/Flutter-AI-Game-Public/README.md

 ## 🏗️ **Modern Modular Architecture**

-**✨ Recently Restructured (June 2025)**: The Flutter simulation has been completely restructured from a monolithic HTML file into a **professional, modular web application architecture**:
+**✨ Recently Enhanced (June 2025)**: The Flutter simulation has been completely restructured from a monolithic HTML file into a **professional, modular web application architecture** AND the AI system has been revolutionized with **multi-player strategic intelligence**:

 ### **📁 Organized Structure**
 ```